citycoins/governance/ccips/ccip-022/ccip-022-citycoins-treasury-redemption.md

 The redemption extensions will:

 - receive and hold funds from the respective city treasury contract
-- capture the total supply of MIA/NYC at the shutdown block height
+- record the total supply of MIA/NYC at the shutdown block height
 - calculate the value of the STX pair based on the total supply and contract balance
 - allow users to convert their CityCoins balance to STX and track the related totals

-var: total redeemed
-map: total redeemed per user

 ## Backwards Compatibility